ELthomasoPostfix/Webservices/README.md

 # Running the project

+<b>TL;DR</b>: Call the [run script](run.sh) from the project root.

 The following sections describe how to run the project on **linux**.
 It is not guaranteed to work on windows.
 Feel free to skip the [installation section](#intallation) and go straight to the [startup section](#startup) as the startup script runs the installation step automatically anyways.
 The installation section is only present for the sake of completeness.

 ## Intallation

 Before running the API and web interface, the necessary project setup must be done.
 As python and [Flask](https://flask.palletsprojects.com/en/2.2.x/) are used, this includes setting up the python virtual environment and installing all dependencies.
-This step can be completed by simply calling the install script **in the project root**.
+This step can be completed by simply calling the [install script](install.sh) **from the project root**.

 ```sh
 ./install.sh